lorawoodford/api-training/README.md

 user='admin'
 password='admin'
 ```
-Once you download, populate this secrets file with your own information.
+Once you download, remember to change this secrets file as needed (i.e. you can't leave it set to the vagrant default and then try to connect to your instance of AS).

 ## [postContainerProfiles.py](../master/postContainerProfiles.py)
 This script sources from [containerProfiles.json](../master/containerProfiles.json) to post container profiles into ArchivesSpace.
 Both files must be downloaded to the same directory for this script to run.
 You can edit [containerProfiles.json](../master/containerProfiles.json) if you'd like to try posting in different profiles.